-"To facilitate screening, regardless of whether abuse is suspected, the Assembly or its representative(s) should arrange initially to meet with the parties separately, as each party will probably be more forthcoming in the absence of the other."
-(US National Spiritual Assembly Guidelines for Local Spiritual Assemblies, Ch.
-12 - Divorce; Revised April 2016)
+"To facilitate screening, regardless of whether abuse is suspected, the Assembly should appoint representative(s), preferably two or three people who need not be Assembly members, to meet with the couple.
+The representative(s) should arrange initially to meet with each spouse separately, as each of them will probably be more forthcoming in the absence of the other.